Cardinal George Pell Can Win Appeal Against Convictions Of Sexually Assaulting Choirboys

 “Prosecutors would be completely prepared for an appeal based on this,” said University of Melbourne law school’s criminal appeals and procedure expert, Professor Jeremy Gans.

 “And it’s not a rare grounds to succeed on.
-This is the defence’s best shot and carries a bonus for them in that if they win there can almost certainly be no new trial.
+This is the defense’s best shot and carries a bonus for them in that if they win there can almost certainly be no new trial.
 Because once a court decides a guilty verdict is unreasonable it means they don’t think guilty should be the verdict in the next trial either.
 They would almost certainly acquit.”

 Pell’s barrister made headlines this week when he described the priest’s sexual abuse of a 13-year-old choirboy as “vanilla sexual penetration.”
-The Cardinal was accused of orally raping the boy, as well as molesting him and another 13-year-old after a Sunday mass in 1996, and in trying to convey that there were no aggravating features to his offending, Richter claimed it was no more than a case “where a child is not volunteering or actively participating.”
+The cardinal was accused of orally raping the boy, as well as molesting him and another 13-year-old after a Sunday mass in 1996.
+In trying to convey that there were no aggravating features to his offending, Richter claimed it was no more than a case “where a child is not volunteering or actively participating.”

 Former PM John Howard’s character reference for George Pell.
 Notes the verdict but says “none of these matters alter my opinion” @SkyNewsAust @David_Speers pic.twitter.com/QBbW2ivowd